mrturcot/Gentoo-Stuff/README.md

   - Portage & Kernel setup for a Stable Gentoo x86-64 EFI, Ryzen ZenVer1, AMDGPU, OpenRC, Gnome-*Light*, X11, Pipewire based system.
 Configured with optimizations for speed and gaming performance in mind...

  /etc/portage files included in this repo, could serve as drop-in replacements for others with similar hardware setups.
-It should also be noted, the PER-Package build environments are portable and modular should with most Gentoo based systems plug & play, as-is (upon setting a few values mentioned below.
+It should also be noted, the PER-Package build environments are portable and modular should with most Gentoo based systems,  plug & play, (upon setting a few values mentioned below)

  One helpful use case scenario could be.
 Once initially mounted and chrooted into a new Gentoo install environment.
 Complete the install as normal